*Updated December 2022

 Organizations that do a great job addressing SDG 14

-The full version of the SDG Forecast report (available for download) includes six case studies: three SDG 14 startups and their technologies explained in detail and three corporations that do a great job of engaging with the UN goal.
+The full version of the SDG Forecast report includes six case studies: three SDG 14 startups and their technologies explained in detail and three corporations that do a great job of engaging with the UN goal.
 To provide more inspiration, this blog post lists additional NGOs, governments, corporations, and startups that work toward achieving the goal.